Campus: Lima, Marion, Mansfield, Newark

 - employ effective business analysis of decisions in local and global contexts

-On admission to the Lima, Mansfield or Marion campuses, students may enroll directly in the engineering technology program.
+On admission to the Lima, Mansfield, Marion or Newark campuses, students may enroll directly in the engineering technology program.

 Engineering technology students may be interested in joining student chapters of industry organizations such as the Society of Manufacturing Engineers, the National Society of Professional Engineers or the Society of Women Engineers.